nayeemmehedi/this-js/README.md

-   4. :smiling_imp: Call and Apply methods: When a function is called using the call() or apply() method, this can be explicitly set to a specific object.
+   4. :smiling_imp: `Call and Apply methods` : When a function is called using the call() or apply() method, this can be explicitly set to a specific object.
 For example: